 - Working with 16bit or 32bit image data.

-Apart from this basic tasks for very simple images you will most likely also do these things for more advanced images.
+Apart from these basic tasks for very simple images, you will most likely do these for more advanced images:

 - Fix the image geometry.